 Wednesday, 31 January 2018

-former Melbourne coach Paul Roos helped convince Jack Watts to start the next chapter of his career at Port Adelaide.
+Advice from former Melbourne coach Paul Roos helped convince Jack Watts to start the next chapter of his career at Port Adelaide.

 The 26-year-old, who credits Roos for saving his career during his three-season coaching stint, revealed his old mentor helped sway him towards the Power.